pelaxa/ff3-ofx/README.md

 This is just a quick side project I revamped a little so that others may use it as well, but there are no real maintenance plans as of yet and it has only been tested for my personal use case so far so there may be bugs for certain situations.

 ## How it works
 The application attempts for fetch all of your accounts on startup.
-If that fails, you are prompted to enter in your FF3 Personal Access Token (PAT) after which point the accounts are refetched and the application is ready to accept a new OFX file.
+If that fails, you are prompted to enter in your FF3 Personal Access Token (PAT) after which point the accounts are re-fetched and the application is ready to accept a new OFX file.

 Once an OFX file is dropped in the drop zone, it is read (in your browser) and the transactions parsed.
 If a matching account was found in FF3, then the import starts by processing each transaction.
+If an matching account is not found, you will be prompted to create a new account.

 For each transaction:\
 1. A list of matching transaction from the corresponding account is fetched for 3 days before to 3 days after the transaction date (no filtering, just all transactions between the two dates).